telkamp7/aedseo/cran-comments.md

 ## Reviewer Feedback

-Thank you for the feedback, and we've addressed the issues mentioned:

-1. **References**: We've added references to the methods used in our package in the DESCRIPTION file in the required format: authors (year) <doi:...>.
-Note that this is a novel method for the detection of seasonal epidemic onsets and that there are currently no references available.

-2. **Commented Code in Examples**: We've removed commented code lines in examples and have made sure that the examples can be executed without issues.
+We have addressed the feedback from the previous review.
+Specifically:

+1. **Removal of \dontrun{}**: We have removed the `\dontrun{}` wrappers in the examples as we confirmed that the examples run in less than 5 seconds.

 ## Abbreviations